dustingraves/RSA-Copy/README.md

 ### Note:

+There is a known issue with an error on first run.
+Just close and run again.

 If you need to modify timings or would like to change how this script operates you can open "Copy RSA.scpt" with Apple Script Editor and Export as an app.

 <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a>             is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a></div>